-Ian D’heygere, Manager of Lilongwe Wildlife Centre, said, “As well as housing our wildlife sanctuary, the site hosts the last remaining stand of the nationally endangered Piliostigma-Acacia-Combretum woodland, and is also home to diverse wildlife, from hyenas, bushpigs and crocodiles to over 200 species of bird.
+Ian D’heygere, Manager of Lilongwe Wildlife Centre, said, “As well as housing our wildlife sanctuary, the site hosts the last remaining stand of the nationally endangered Piliostigma-Acacia-Combretum woodland, and is also home to diverse wildlife, from hyenas, bushpigs and crocodiles to over 200 species of birds.
 The protection of this valuable ecosystem is absolutely critical, and it has been disheartening to see the degradation in the surrounding areas over the years.
 We are encouraged by the City Council’s commitment to restore urban biodiversity and we look forward to contributing to its vision.”

 Our vision is to transform Lilongwe into a green, clean and prosperous city.

 John Chome, the Director of Lilongwe City Council, said, ”The Lilongwe Ecological Corridor Initiative is a flagship development project designed to harness the city’s urban natural assets to transform Lilongwe into a green, clean and prosperous city.
 We are thrilled to partner with the Lilongwe Wildlife Trust and UNDP for this first phase of the implementation of the initiative and thank them for their commitment and valuable work.”

 PROJECT GREENHEART GOALS